 A digital platform is an ideal stage for a study of Mina Loy and the avant-garde.
 The nonlinear, spatial affordances of a website provide more flexibility than a print monograph for mapping the coordinates of Loy’s career.
 In addition, the interchange between visual, verbal, and performative dimensions of her work invites multimodal presentation and interpretation.
-A website enables users to choose different paths for situating her work in relation to biography, geography, history, and theories of the avant-garde.
-It also allows users to comment on unfolding arguments, interact with authors, and participate in a dialogic process of scholarly inquiry.
+A website enables users to choose different paths for situating her work in relation to biography, geography, history, and theories of the avant-garde, and to consult this digital Baedeker for guidance and interpretation.
+It also allows users to annotate unfolding arguments, follow links to other sites and sources, and participate in a dialogic process of scholarly inquiry.

 This kind of interactive capacity underscores the specific contribution that the historical avant-garde—considered not just as a historical movement or subject but as a range of aesthetic experiments that drew on diverse media and profoundly altered the reading and viewing experience—can bring to the creation, curation, and reading of online environments.
-If a digital platform can enable peripatetic reading and writing not constrained by genre, geography, or period, then it may bring us closer to post-canon literary studies that is not always reading women writers against a presumed norm for a genre, period, or movement but engages with their work on its own terms.
+If a digital platform can enable non-linear reading and writing unconstrained by genre, geography, or period, then it may bring us closer to a post-canon literary studies that is not always reading women writers against a presumed norm for a genre, period, or movement but engages with their work on its own terms, within the texture of their lives and experiences.
 Digital scholarship may allow us to navigate new pathways for understanding and theorizing the early 20th century avant-garde in all its complexity and diversity.